Chestnut-headed chachalaca: Taxonomy and systematics

 What is now the chestnut-headed chachalaca was previously a subspecies of what was then called variable chachalaca (Ortalis motmot).
 (Confusingly, after the split the International Ornithological Committee (IOC) renamed O. motmot "little chachalaca" but the American Ornithological Society (AOS) and the Clements taxonomy retained the name "variable" for it.)
 It is monotypic.

 Description

 The chestnut-headed chachalaca is 43 to 54 cm long and weighs 345 to 620 g.
 It has a reddish-chestnut head, grayish brown upperparts, grayish underparts, and dark brown primary flight feathers.

 Distribution and habitat

 The chestnut-headed chachalaca is found only in north-central Brazil, south of the Amazon River between rio Tapajós in Pará state and rio Araguaia in Tocantins state.
 Though its habitat has not been well studied, it is believed to be similar to that of the little chachalaca: landscapes such as dense secondary forest and the undergrowth along rivers, in clearings, and abandoned pastures.
-It probably shuns the interior of dense forest.
+It probably avoids the interior of dense forest.